 Sexual harassment in the workplace is not a new topic for employers.
-But in light of the #MeToo movement, it is one worth revisiting.
+But in light of the #MeToo movement, dealing with sexual harassment in the workplace is a topic worth revisiting.

 Employers have a duty of care to prevent and respond to cases of sexual harassment in the workplace.
 Working in an environment free from sexual harassment is a human right.